NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 documentation</a>).
-For compilers that can link to BLAS/LAPACK libraries implicitly (such as the Cray wrappers with cray-libsci), it is recommended to use CMake v3.21.1 or above, which supports implicit linking and provides informative output.
-In that case, the expected outputfor the CMake configuration step is something like:
+For compilers that can link to BLAS/LAPACK libraries implicitly (such as the Cray wrappers with cray-libsci), it is recommended to use CMake v3.21.1 or above, which supports implicit linking and provides accurate output.
+In that case, the expected output for the CMake configuration step is something like:
 ```
 $ cmake -S . -B build
 ...